jdiaz2001/terraform-s3-project/README.md

     terraform init
     ```

-4. Plan the infrastructure changes:
+4. Validate the infrastructure changes:
     ```bash
+    terraform validate
+    ```

+5. Plan the infrastructure changes:
+    ```bash
     terraform plan
     ```

-5. Apply the configuration to create the S3 bucket:
+6. Apply the configuration to create the S3 bucket:
     ```bash
     terraform apply
     ```

-6. Confirm the changes and note the output values.
+7. Confirm the changes and note the output values.

 ## Outputs
 - `CloudFront URL`: URL for the Cloud Front Distribution.